 Wait a minute.
 In the big picture, these news stories aren’t really related to many of the items we purchase and use every day, are they?
 Do news stories actually disrupt buying patterns from the things we purchase from companies?
 The answer is…not really.

 “Hair On Fire” Investing Or Earnings Focus?
 Choose Wisely.

 We’ll continue to see the news cycle churn negatively from now until the end of time.
 It’s what gets eyeballs and ratings.
 But it doesn’t mean it’s true.
 So a politician will say America is on the brink of financial collapse.
 One person on one panel on one channel will speculate about the economy in negative fashion.
 A terrorist attack may occur overseas.
 The stock market will swing upward one day and look like it’s racing for the bottom the next.

 If you invest based on these events, you’re going to run around like your hair is on fire.
 And that’s not a real strategy for success.

 What’s Your Investment Philosophy?

 Ask yourself: Do you really have an investment philosophy?
-It’s a question I frequently ask clients of Fiduciary Financial Partners.
+It’s a question we frequently ask clients of Fiduciary Financial Partners.
 Most of the time they’ve never had one and their former Advisor never asked them that question either.
 Yet, it’s impossible to succeed without one.
 A sound investment philosophy requires discipline and a relentless focus on earnings performance, despite all the noise of the news media around you to clutter your mind and influence your next move prematurely.
 In reality, we’re talking about goals that are closer to your street than Wall Street.

 The future will hold as much or more scary news stories as in the past.
 It doesn’t mean that they’ll impact long-term earnings in dramatic fashion.
 With this in mind, let’s have a conversation about your investment philosophy today.
 If you’re concerned about what a news story might mean for your portfolio, we can talk about that too to help you sleep a little better tonight.